evolinus/zooe/index.md

 {% capture text %}

-We use molecular evolution and population genetics to characterize the neutral and selective processes that underly phenotypic and adaptive traits in natural populations of in insects and other organisms.

-{%
-  include button.html
-  link="publications"
-  text="See our publications"
-  icon="fa-solid fa-arrow-right"
-  flip=true
-  style="bare"
-%}

-{% endcapture %}

-{%
-  include feature.html
-  image="images/asciifly.png"
-  link="publications"
-  title="Results"
-  text=text
-%}

-{% capture text %}

 Can transposable elements provide adaptive variation in invading mosquitoes?
 What happened to introduced ant populations?
 And other stories.